Curb Appeal Tips that will get Buyers in the Door

 To clean exterior brick, go to How to clean brick in 7 steps for some good tips.

-I have successfully removed green mold from my own wood-sided house, using a mixture of 20% bleach and water.
+I have successfully removed green mold from my wood-sided house, using a mixture of 20% bleach and water.
 Wet the siding first with a hose, apply the bleach mixture to the exterior with a long-handled brush, then rinse well.
 Repeat, if needed.
 Check for rot on wood siding and replace if needed.

 Clean engineered wood, aluminum, or vinyl siding with an all-purpose cleaner using a soft nylon scrub brush.